oktadev/okta-blog/_source/_posts/2020-11-23-quick-graphql-react-app.md

 To secure your application, you will be using Okta's single sign-on provider.
 Okta provides a great set of tools to make integrating its service into a React application as simple as installing an npm package.

 In React, you will learn to build an application using the public GraphQL API provided by [Everbase](https://www.everbase.co/editor).
 The data in this API contains some information regarding exchange rates in various currencies, as well as information about countries in which those currencies are used.
-For this application, you will allow the user to convert his/hermoney into another currency.
+For this application, you will allow the user to convert his/her money into another currency.
 Then you will show the user some information about what countries accept that currency.

+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

 ## Set Up GraphQL Server as a Service